-Carrying your baby in a sling or a carrying aid promotes the bond between parent and child, and also helps your baby to overcome seemingly insatiable screaming attacks and to fall asleep.
+Carrying your baby in a sling or a baby carrier promotes the bond between parent and child, and also helps your baby to overcome seemingly insatiable screaming attacks and to fall asleep.

 Carrying your baby conveys to him a sense of protection and security.
 The rocking movements, and the physical closeness to mum or dad, help calm the baby down.
 The sounds of an even heartbeat and gentle voices support the calming effect.
 The ergonomic position is also healthy, and allows your child to fall asleep in a tranquil environment.

-Once your baby has fallen asleep in the carrying aid, you can put it back to sleep in a hanging cradle.
+Once your baby has fallen asleep in the baby carrier, you can put it back to sleep in a hanging cradle.
 The rocking movements continue to give the feeling of being carried.

 Breastfeeding is not just about feeding.
 During the first few months of breastfeeding, the baby experiences warmth and closeness and can feel safe and secure.